CTEDU’S FREE LIFE COACH TRAINING COURSE

 Listening – the ability to truly hear someone – is central to communication and binds society together.
 As a coach, listening skills are crucial, and so much of coaching is based on the quality of your listening.

 In coaching, listening goes beyond paying attention and examines the perspective from which the coach is listening to the client.
 The perspective that the coach takes has a huge impact on the client who is speaking.
-These different perspectives make up the three levels of listening:
+These different perspectives make up the levels of listening:

 When we are listening from the first person point of view, we often ask ourselves, “How does this apply to me?” or think, “That reminds me of that one time when I did the same thing.
 Look we have something in common!”